morou34/Design-And-Analysis-Of-Algorithms/README.md

 ## IFT-3001-Design-and-analysis-of-algorithms
-In this C++ repository, you can find my own solutions for the IFT-3001 university course problems;
+In this C++ repository, you can find my solutions for the IFT-3001 university course problems;

 ## Course Description